-4. Engagement policy including principles of the exercising of voting rights .
-67 5.
-Supervisory board 72 6.
-Other main positions of the members of the board of directors and supervisory board .
-72 Distributing agents 8.
-List of sub-depositaries 75 9.
-Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of 11/24/2022) .
-77 ADDEN NDUM 79 Overvi ew of key changes to this prospectus .
-79 IONAL INFORMATION FOR INVESTORS IN THE FEDERAL REPUBLIC OF GERMANY ADDIT IONAL INFORMATION FOR INVESTORS IN ITALY 81 ADDEN NDUM TO THE PROSPECTUS FOR INVESTORS IN THE CZECH REPUBLIC .
-82 ADDEN NDUM TO THE PROSPECTUS FOR INVESTORS IN HUNGARY .
-83
+4. Engagement policy including principles of the exercising of voting rights 68 5.
+Supervisory board 6.
+Other main positions of the members of the board of directors and supervisory board 73 7.
+Distributing agents 8.
+List of sub-depositaries 9.
+Investment funds managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. (as of 2/28/2023) 78 ADDE NDUM Overv riew of key changes to this prospectus 80 ADDI1 FIONAL INFORMATION FOR INVESTORS IN THE FEDERAL REPUBLIC OF GERMANY 81 ADDI1 FIONAL INFORMATION FOR INVESTORS IN ITALY 82 ADDI tional information for investors in the principality of liechtenstein 83

+PART I

-PART I MANAGEMENT COMPANY
+MANAGEMENT COMPANY